 CASE SUMMARY

-On January 5, 2022 a coalition of current and former Black Michigan lawmakers, the Romulus City Council, and other Michigan voters filed a lawsuit against Michigan's Independent Citizens Redistricting Commission, challenging the Commission's final congressional and legislative redistricting plans as violating the Michigan Constitution's art.
-IV, § 6(13)(a) requirement that districts "shall comply with the [federal] Voting Rights Act[.]"
-Plaintiffs' claims centered around the congressional and legislative districts in and around Detroit, which they asserted impermissibly divided Black communities and resulted in the dilution of Black voters' voting strength in violation of § 2 of the Voting Rights Act.
-Additionally, plaintiffs alleged these plans also unconstitutionally violated the retrogression standard under § 5 of the Voting Rights Act, citing the new plans' diminution of majority-Black congressional districts from 2 to 0, state Senate districts from 5 to 0, and state House districts from 12 to 2.
-Plaintiffs sought a declaratory judgment that the Commission's proposed final redistricting plans violated the federal Voting Rights Act and, as a result, the Michigan Constitution, and a court order directing the Commission to redraw the congressional and legislative plans to comply with the Voting Rights Act.
+On January 5, 2022, a coalition of current and former black Michigan lawmakers, the Romulus City Council, and Michigan voters filed a petition with the Michigan Supreme Court challenging the Independent Citizens Redistricting Commission’s adopted congressional and legislative plans as violating the Michigan Constitution’s requirement that districts “shall comply with the [federal] Voting Rights Act[.]”
+Petitioners alleged the congressional and legislative districts in and around Detroit impermissibly diluted Black voters’ voting strength in violation of § 2 of the VRA and that the plans violated the retrogression standard under § 5 of the VRA.
+They sought a declaratory judgment the final plans violated the VRA and the Michigan Constitution and an order requiring the Commission to adopt VRA-compliant remedial plans.

 CASE LIBRARY